ffffranklin/spottr/README.md

 ## Tumblr Template

-The following template is required to create a valid content source for spottr
+The following template is required to create a valid tumblr content source for spottr.
+Just copy the XML below and place it in your tumblr theme HTML editor.

 ```xml
 <?xml version="1.0"?>